-When we first moved into our new home, I put in dark stained shelves from my husband’s home office in our old house and his dark, large writing desk.
-The room has shutters so it was dark.
+When we first moved into our new home, I decided to use my husband’s old dark stained bookshelves shelves and his large, mahogany writing desk in my new office.
+The room had shutters so it was dark.
 I needed a lamp on my desk but there was no floor plug so there was a cord running across the room.
 I also had no place for a much needed filing cabinet.
 The room frustrated me.
 It kept me from being productive and creative and I dreaded working in that room.
 I would often take my work to the kitchen where it was bright with a beautiful view.

 Something had to change.
 I didn’t want to spend the money on built-in cabinets and the bookcases I had were in good shape.
 I decided to get out my trusty Annie Sloan Chalk Paint.
 A few hours later I had new blue bookshelves!
 I separated the set of bookshelves to make room for the Home Office Return Desk from Ballard Design.
 It has a zinc top which makes it really durable.
 It also has a filing cabinet which I needed badly.
 There are different options for the base: you can also do open shelving or doors.

 This new configuration created a lot more room in my office and allowed me to put a lamp and an extra monitor on my desk without cords showing.
 And now my desk faces the window, which I love.
 A bulletin board fills the space between the bookshelves.
 I like to add the fabrics to it that I am currently working with for quick access but also for inspiration.
 I keep my fabric books and catalogs on the shelves.
 My next project is to replace the fan with a pretty chandelier.